NikhilDesai96/Netflix_Data_Analysis/README.md

 * Movies dominate Netflix content compared to TV shows
 * Most content was added between 2017–2019
-* USA and India are major contributors to content
+* USA and India are major contributors
 * Drama and International genres are most popular
+* Netflix content has increased significantly after 2016, indicating rapid platform growth

 ---

 ## 📈 Conclusion

-This project demonstrates how data analytics techniques can be used to extract meaningful insights and support data-driven decision-making.
+This project demonstrates how data analytics techniques can be used to clean, analyze, and extract meaningful insights from real-world datasets, supporting data-driven decision-making.

+---

 ## 📊 Sample Visualization

 ![Netflix Analysis](Netflix-data-analysis.PNG)